Why Is There High Humidity in the House after Rain? 4 Main Reasons

 When damp air gets warm (as it will when you turn on the heater) moisture, the moisture converts to the gas state faster and increases the number of water molecules in the air.

 Cold air is denser.
 It has less room to hold water molecules.
-Therefore, when vapor gets into contact with the cold, dense air, it condenses, turns into dew and drop on the surfaces.
+Therefore, when vapor comes into contact with the cold, dense air, it condenses, turns into dew, and drop on the surfaces.

 2. It is humid outside

 If you have high humidity outside, you will also have humid air indoors.
 Thus, the house gets humid when it rains.